 It’s an exciting time to be a homeowner in Australia, with one advantage to having a mortgage being the thrillingly unexpected terrain of the interest rate levels for the future.
 While rates are currently at an all-time low for the country, it all hinges on the banks passing these savings on to us.

 Last 2016, the Reserve Bank lowered interest rates again with a 25 point basis cash rate cut.
-However, the bigger banks, including Commonwealth, weren’t as quick to pass on these savings to customers.
+However, the bigger banks, including the Commonwealth, weren’t as quick to pass on these savings to customers.

 These cuts are designed to boost our economy, so the potential for them to be dropped even further is certainly on the cards.
 How far they’ll go is impossible to tell; However, it’s a promising time to have a variable rate mortgage at the moment.